 Younger generations in the arts and cultural workforce are more racially and ethnically diverse than older generations.
-While 69 percent of Baby Boomers identify as white non-Hispanic, 55 percent of members of Generation X are White non-Hispanic, and fewer than half (44 percent) of Millennials identify as White non-Hispanic.
+While 69% of Baby Boomers identify as White non-Hispanic, 55% of members of Generation X are White non-Hispanic, and fewer than half (43%) of Millennials identify as White non-Hispanic.